 The mind is not a vessel to be filled, but a fire to be lit.

 Three intense days of grappling with big questions while reading one of the greatest texts ever written.
 Lectures by leading intellectuals and discussion groups led by great teachers.
 Encounters with Bach, Plato, Shakespeare.
 Conviviality and conversation lasting late into the night.
 All in one of the most beautiful cities of the continent amidst the sublime southern spring.

-Expect a multi-sensory and wildly unconfined three days — with philosophers, psychologists, musicians, theologians, artists, comedians, publishers, thespians, entrepreneurs, and political defectors — in an environment absolutely committed to freedom of thought, to listening intently to each other, and to discovering the truth about the most important things.
+Expect a multi-sensory and intellectually exciting three days — with philosophers, psychologists, musicians, theologians, artists, comedians, publishers, thespians, entrepreneurs, and political defectors — in an environment absolutely committed to freedom of thought, to listening intently to each other, and to discovering the truth about the most important things.

 a total experience

 - The only ideas conference with required reading.
 Our intellectual and artistic explorations will be anchored by Plato’s Symposium — we’ll send you a copy after you register — which offers one of the most profound reflections ever written on the meaning of human life and love.

 - 16 hours of lectures and panel discussions with remarkable thinkers who will expand on topics pertaining to self-knowledge, freedom, and the power of the imagination.
 These talks will take place in a bright, naturally-lit industrial space that dates back to the 19th century.

 - During the afternoons we’ll break into small group seminars in beautiful locations around the city for discussions led by inspired professors from around the world.
 Develop your ideas, listen to others, and make new friends in a free-spirited and welcoming intellectual community.